-The Neurobiology of Learning & Memory Prerequisite: PSYC 1110 and 1120
+The Neurobiology of Learning & Memory0.5 unitPrerequisite(s): PSYC 1110 and 11200.5 unit

 A study of the principles and theory behind the neural basis of reinforcement, learning, and memory.
 These topics will be considered at different levels of biological organization, from molecular and cellular to behavioral.
 Further, human problems, such as addiction and the development of anxiety disorders, will be discussed.